jacoblaffoon/repository-credentials-manager/README.md

    - Clone or download the plugin files from the repository.

 2. **Upload to WordPress:**
-   - Upload the `github-credentials-manager` directory to the `/wp-content/plugins/` directory.
+   - Upload the `wp-repository-credentials-manager` directory to the `/wp-content/plugins/` directory.

 3. **Activate the Plugin:**
-   - Go to the `Plugins` menu in WordPress and activate the `GitHub Credentials Manager` plugin.
+   - Go to the `Plugins` menu in WordPress and activate the `WP Repository Credentials Manager` plugin.

 ## Usage

 ### Storing GitHub Credentials

 1. **Navigate to Settings:**
-   - In the WordPress admin dashboard, go to `Settings` > `GitHub Credentials`.
+   - In the WordPress admin dashboard, go to `Settings` > `Repository Credentials`.

 2. **Enter GitHub Token:**
    - Enter your GitHub personal access token in the provided field and click `Save Changes`.